ssimicro/SplunkModularInputsJavaFramework/alexa/docs/README.md

   }
   ```

-3. Add 1 or more Utterances for this intent
+3. Add 1 or more Utterances for this intent.
+In this example I have used a combination of custom slots and built in AMAZON slots.
-  *  ErrorsIntent how many errors have there been for host {servername} {timeperiod}
+  *  ErrorsIntent how many errors have there been for error code {errorcode} for host {servername} {timeperiod}
-  *  ErrorsIntent what is the count of errors for host {servername} {timeperiod}
+  *  ErrorsIntent what is the count of errors for error code {errorcode} for host {servername} {timeperiod}
 4. Update the SERVER_NAME slot type with the name(s) of some hosts.
 5. Save everything.
 That's all there is to setup in the Alexa cloud.Now let's move over to your Splunk App.
 6. Open `mapping.json` in a text editor and add an action mapping for the `ErrorsIntent` intent.This is just mocked up , but you can get the idea if you had some events with a host and some errors.